dxcweb/string-convert/README.md

 ## Use

-To use these commands, press ⌘+shift+p and enter any of the commands above while text is selected in your editor.
+To use these commands, press ctrl+alt+t any of the commands above while text is selected in your editor.

 mac: command+control+t